-New Draft EU Energy Policies Take Small Step to Limit Burning of Trees for Electricity, but Multiple Loopholes Threaten to Render it Meaningless
+New Draft EU Energy Policies Take Small Step to Limit Burning of Trees for Electricity

 Following Multi-Year Campaign, Environmental Groups See Potential in Fight to Protect Forests and Communities from Dirty Biomass; But it is Now the Responsibility of the EU Parliament and Council to Strengthen the Commission’s Proposal to Ensure Renewable Energy Targets Do Not Drive Forest Destruction and More Climate Pollution.